 - Impose a (partial) order on all data items.
-Transaction can lock only in the specified order. - Tree protocol is an example. - Works also with 2PL if data items are always locked in ascending order. - easy to implement on top of existing 2PL implementation - problem: need to know data items to be locked upfront
+Transaction can lock only in the specified order. - Works also with 2PL if data items are always locked in ascending order. - easy to implement on top of existing 2PL implementation - problem: need to know data items to be locked upfront